Wildlife Migration and Movement

 The Foundation is the fiscal sponsor of the Harborton Frog Crossing Coalition and a proposed project located near Harborton Drive on Highway 30 in the community of Linnton.

-This is the location where volunteers with the Frog Shuttle are working to conserve a subpopulation of Northern red-legged frogs.
-See https://myowf.org/fiscal-sponsorship and scroll to “Linnton Frogs” to learn more.
+• This is the location where volunteers with the Frog Shuttle are working to conserve a subpopulation of Northern red-legged frogs.
+See https://myowf.org/fiscal-sponsorship and scroll to “Harborton Frog Shuttle” to learn more.

-Fundraising for Phase II, final design and engineering of the undercrossing will begin soon.
+• Fundraising for Phase II, final design and engineering of the undercrossing:

-Because Northern red-legged frogs are not classified as endangered and are also not a threat to motorist safety, our project doesn’t qualify for most sources of federal and state wildlife crossing funding.
-Because of this we’ll need to concentrate our fundraising efforts on private sources of support.
+• Because Northern red-legged frogs are not classified as endangered and are also not a threat to motorist safety, our project doesn’t qualify for most sources of federal and state wildlife crossing funding.
+We are concentrating our fundraising efforts on private sources of support.

 Palensky Wildlife Crossing Project (Hwy 30, 2 miles north of Linnton)

-This project was completed in Fall 2024 and is currently being monitored for use by Northern red-legged frogs, other amphibians, and smaller wildlife species.
+• This project, with funding support from the Watch for Wildlife Fund, was completed in Fall 2024 and is being monitored for use by Northern red-legged frogs, other amphibians, and smaller wildlife species.

 Oregon Coast

-Humboldt or coastal marten are a sub-species of American marten and make their home along the coast of Oregon and northern California.
-With an estimated total Oregon population of only 71 individuals, the loss of even a single individual is significant.
+Humboldt or coastal marten are a subspecies of American marten that live along the coast of Oregon and northern California.
+With an estimated total Oregon population of approximately 70 individuals, the loss of even a single one is significant.
 Currently, one of the largest contributors to mortality among Humboldt marten are vehicle strikes on Highway 101 and along the TransPacific Parkway near North Bend.
-This project is focused on potential crossing locations between the Siuslaw River and Coos Bay on Highway 101.
+This project focuses on potential crossing locations between Florence and North Bend along Highway 101.

-This project is being managed by the US Fish and Wildlife Service with a coalition of federal and state agencies, and community-based organizations providing technical and other assistance to the effort.
+• This project is being managed by the US Fish and Wildlife Service, in coordination with a coalition of federal, state, and community-based organizations, providing technical and other assistance to this effort.

-With funding support from our Watch for Wildlife Fund and other sources, a consulting team has been commissioned to conduct a wildlife crossing mitigation analysis to determine the best locations and design alternatives for crossings within the target highway corridor.
+• With funding support from our Watch for Wildlife Fund and other sources, a consulting team is completing a wildlife crossing mitigation analysis to determine the best locations and design alternatives for crossings within the target corridor.